20 Annuals that Beat the Heat

 Whether you grow them as bedding plants, mix them in with your perennials or create colorful combinations for containers, annuals give you a lot of bang for your buck.
-Because they are annuals, meaning that they complete their life cycle in one growing season, gardeners can experiment with colors and textures in a way that they may be hesitant to do with more permanent plantings of perennials, shrubs and trees.
+Because they are annuals, meaning that their life cycle is completed in one growing season, you can experiment with colors and textures in a way that you might hesitate to do with more permanent plantings of perennials, shrubs and trees.

 Tips for caring for your annuals